-District-Wide Fund F inancial Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire district (except The activities of the district that Activities the district Instances in which the fiduciary funds) are not proprietary or fiduciary, operates similar to district administers such as regular and special education private businesses: resources on behalf of and building maintenance Enterprise fund someone else, such as Unemployment, rvenewati Payroll Agency, and Student Activities Required financial Statements of Net Position Balance Sheet Statement of Net Position Statements of statements Statement of Activities Statement of Revenues, Statement of Revenues, Fiduciary Net Position Expenditures and Changes in Expenses, and Changes in Statement of Changes Fund Balances Fund Net Position In Fiduciary Net Statement of Cash Flows Position Accounting Basis and Accrual accounting and Modified accrual accounting Accrual accounting and Accrual accounting Measurement focus economic resources focus and current financial focus economic resources focus and economic resources Focus Type of asset/ deferred All assets, deferred Generally assets and deferred outflows All assets and liabilities, All assets and liabilities Outflows/inflows outflows/inflows expected to be utilized and both financial and capital, both short-term and of resources/ liability of resources and liabilities, liabilities and deferred inflows that come and short-term and long- long-term funds do not information both financial and capital, due during the year or soon there term currently contain short-term and long-term after; no capital assets or long-term liabilities included capital assets.
-Type of inflow/outflow All revenues and expenses Revenues for which cash is received All revenues and expenses All additions and information during year, regardless of during or soon after the end of the during the year, regardless dedications during the when cash is received or year; expenditures when goods or of when cash is received year, regardless of whe paid services have been received and the or paid. cash is received or paid related liability is due and payable.
+District-Wide Fund Financial Statements Statements Governmental Funds Proprietary Funds Fiduciary Funds Scope Entire district (except The activities of the district that Activities the district Instances in which the fiduciary funds) are not proprietary or fiduciary, operates similar to district administers such as regular and special education private businesses: resources on behalf of and building maintenance Enterprise fund someone else, such as Unemployment, Payroll Agency, and Student Activities Required financial Statements of Net Position Balance Sheet Statement of Net Position Statements of statements Statement of Activities Statement of Revenues, Statement of Revenues, Fiduciary Net Position Expenditures and Changes in Expenses, and Changes in Statement of Changes Fund Balances Fund Net Position In Fiduciary Net Statement of Cash Flows Position Accounting Basis and Accrual accounting and Modified accrual accounting Accrual accounting and Accrual accounting Measurement focus economic resources focus and current financial focus economic resources focus and economic resources Focus Type of asset/ deferred All assets, deferred Generally assets expected to be utilized All assets and liabilities, All assets and liabilities Outflows/inflows outflows/inflows and liabilities that come both financial and capital, both short-term and of resources/ liability of resources and liabilities, due during the year or soon there and short-term and long- long-term funds do not information both financial and capital, after; no capital assets or long-term term currently contain short-term and long-term liabilities included capital assets.
+Type of inflow/outflow All revenues and expenses Revenues for which cash is received All revenues and expenses All additions and information during year, regardless of during or soon after the end of the during the year, regardless dedications during the when cash is received or year; expenditures when goods or of when cash is received year, regardless of when paid services have been received and the or paid. cash is received or paid related liability is due and payable. ,